 Yes, We can turn off Private Relay for specific Websites or Domains from Safari settings.

-Step 1: Launch the Safari browser on your Mac, and Keep an open webpage to bypass private relay for that domain.
-From the top menu View > Reload and Show IP Address.
-This option temporarily allows the user to see your IP address to visit the website.
+Step 1: Launch the Safari browser on your Mac.
+From the top of the Mac Menu, Click on View > Select Reload and Show IP Address.
+This option temporarily allows the user to see their IP address when visiting the website.

-Step 2: Continue > and Allow Website to see your IP address temporarily.
+Step 2: Tap on Continue to Allow the Website to see your IP address temporarily.

 That’s it.